PharosProtocol/core-v0/src/README.md

 ## Plugins
 Each plugin is a standalone contract meant to perform one duty of loan management.
 They can be permissionlessly deployed by anyone and therefore cannot be trusted.
-See more in `src/modules/README.md`.
+See more in `src/plugins/README.md`.
 This permissionless use of solidity code by the protocol is a large part of what makes Pharos novel and extremely customizable.

-# Security

 ## Security in Design
 - The bookkeeper is considered trusted by plugins and all agreements.